This article originally appeared on VICE Canada.

-The vast majority of drink cans (a full 95 percent in the US) are made of aluminium.
+The vast majority of drink cans (a full 95 percent in the US) are made of aluminum.
 The good news is that they’re completely recyclable and can continue to be re-processed and re-used an infinite amount of times—unless they’re contaminated.

 For beverage cans, keeping them recyclable means resisting the urge to crush them.
 It’s counterintuitive because compressing them means they take up less room, so you can pack more into your recycling bin, which seems like a good thing.
 But most municipal sorting facilities use an automated process that categorize items by shape and size—which means a crushed can might get tossed into the wrong section because it’s wrongly identified as paper.

 It’s really important to keep repurposing aluminum cans because the longer they’re re-used the bigger the offset for their large carbon footprint.
 Mining the metal creates toxic byproducts that pollute the soil and water and the refining process to turn it into a can uses a lot of electricity, disrupts natural waterways and can wipe out forests.

 As its name suggests, ride-sharing is carpooling and that seems like a better alternative to a single passenger in a taxi or their own vehicle.
 But research suggests that what ride-hailing services like Uber and Lyft are doing isn’t necessarily better for the planet.
 It’s a topic of great debate though, because both companies are protective of their data so it’s been difficult to get an accurate read of what’s happening, but there is a case to be made against Uber and Lyft because their rapid growth has seen them increasingly used as an alternative to public transit, rather than as an alternative to cabs, car rentals, and vehicle ownership.